mcollie007/hippo/README.md

     ts.TCS do |tcs|
       tcs.Field1    = 'Foo'     # use the field name
       tcs.TCS01_01  = 'Bar'     # use shorthand notation:
-                                #   TCS01 refers to the composite field
+                                #   TCS01 refers to the first field within the current segment
-                                #   _01 refers to the first field within the composite
+                                #   _01 refers to the first field within the composite field
     end
 ```